-Everyone is responsible for notifying the Executive Principal/Principal or their nominated representive if there is a breach of this policy and reporting:
+Everyone is responsible for notifying the Principal or their nominated representive if there is a breach of this policy and reporting:

-- Any incident or situation which may have a potential impact on the security of the network - Unintentional or intentionally access gained to unauthorised systems or software - The identification of a virus or system failure or weakness - The user receiving an email message which contains unlawful, indecent or objectionable material - A suspicion of inappropriate use of the internet or email by someone
+- Any incident or situation which may have a potential impact on the security of the network - Unintentional or intentionally access gained to unauthorised systems or software - The identification of a virus or system failure or weakness - The user receiving an email message which contains unlawful, indecent or objectionable material - A suspicion of inappropriate use of the internet or email by someone behaviour policy.
+Each case of suspected misuse or non-compliance will be reviewed within the context and spirit of this policy.

 All breaches of this policy will be treated as an issue of the utmost concern.
 Employees may be subject to disciplinary action.
-Students will be dealt with in line with the college behaviour policy.
-Each case of suspected misuse or non-compliance will be reviewed within the context and spirit of this policy.
+Students will be dealt with in line with the college